Elegant senior woman reading a book sitting on couch with pet dog beside her

 In other cases, animals were the ones who enabled their owners to free themselves from their self-created isolation and literally take a step outside to interact with other people.

-Not only dogs and cats
+Not just dogs and cats

 Adopting an animal